rileydevdzn/audio-player-web-component/README.md

 This project gave me an opportunity to try out new techniques and expand my JavaScript skills.
 Figuring out each piece of the puzzle – getting the JSON animations to play, retrieving metadata and updating the display times, integrating the seek slider and adjusting the volume controls – was its own unique challenge.
 Creating the web component and working with the shadow DOM was the most interesting part of the project for me and also the most satisfying.

-**<small>Fun fact: The stylized record player image in the audio player is an SVG that I created with Figma as a side-challenge.</small>**
+*<small>The stylized record player image in the audio player is an SVG that I created with Figma as a side-challenge.</small>*

 </br>